-The Vice President of Academic Affairs, in collaboration with the Registrar, the Director of the Hayssen Academic Resource Center, the Dean of Students, the Director of Academic Advising, and the Director of Financial Aid, will review each student's term GPA at the end of regular semesters.
+The Vice President of Academic Affairs, in collaboration with the Registrar, the Director of the Hayssen Academic Resource Center, the Vice President for Student Development, the Director of Academic Advising, and the Director of Financial Aid, will review each student's term GPA at the end of regular semesters.
 Based on the findings of this review, the Vice President of Academic Affairs will implement the following policies.